Khaan25/url-shortner-time-based/README.md

 **Live Link:** [https://url-shortner-zia-unkey.vercel.app/](https://url-shortner-zia-unkey.vercel.app/)

 This project showcases a URL shortener service built with Next.js 15, leveraging the new App Router and the shadcn/ui component library.
-Additionally, it integrates with Unkey.com for enforcing rate limits.
-It also provides tiered access to shortened URLs.
+Additionally, it integrates with Unkey.com for enforcing rate limits and API key validation.
+It also provides tiered access to shortened URLs and introduces a time-based expiration feature, where URLs are automatically deleted one minute after creation.

 ## Key Features

 - Next.js 15 with the new App Router
 - URL shortening with variable short URL lengths based on user tier
-- Rate limiting based on Unkey configurations
+- Rate limiting and API key validation based on Unkey configurations
 - Tiered access (basic and premium users)
 - UI components from the shadcn/ui library
+- Time-based URL expiration (1 minute after creation)

 ## Setup and Configuration